shmilky/node-react-template/README.md

 - extractSass - move all sass to a static css file
 - DefinePlugin - replace object to specific static strings, uses
 - UglifyJsPlugin - uglify code
+#### SSR
+entry - determine where the initial ssr App file is output - where we want to put the compiled code externals - using nodeExternals for ssr

 Inline style with sass
 ```